NetSuite, Implementation, Data Migration

 After exporting to Excel, sort the file by the Num field.

 Note: QuickBooks Online allows purchase order lines coded directly to a Category (GL account) without an item.
 NetSuite also supports purchase orders using both GL accounts and items, but GL account lines have limitations.
-See the section below for details.
+See "Using items vs. GL accounts on purchase orders" below for details.

 Once you have cleaned and exported your purchase order list from QuickBooks, you can import it into NetSuite.